insightsengineering/teal/vignettes/teal_migration.md

 To take advantage of the new features module developers may need to make the following adjustments:

 1. Return the modified `data` argument at the end of the server function and make sure it's reactive
 2. Remove `Add to Report` and `Show R code` buttons from module's UI
 3. Remove `reporter` and `filter_panel_api` arguments from the module's server function
-4. Add required title and extra content to the reporter during code evaluation with the help of `teal_card` function
+4. Add required title and extra content to the reporter during code evaluation with the help of `teal.reporter::teal_card()` function
 5. Ensure that the code evaluation generates outputs

 Here is an example of how the `tm_a_regression` module was updated  in `teal.modules.general` package: